Andrianarimanana/Aretim-po_Heart_Disease_Prediction/README.md

 - Evaluated the contribution of each variable to the prediction task.

 ### 4. Modeling Phase
-Four algorithms were selected for their suitability to the project:
+Three algorithms were selected for their suitability to the project:
 - **Decision Tree**
 - **Random Forest**
 - **XGBoost**